tisuchi/lumen-docs/testing.md

 Lumen is built with testing in mind.
 In fact, support for testing with PHPUnit is included out of the box, and a `phpunit.xml` file is already setup for your application.
 The framework also ships with convenient helper methods allowing you to expressively test your application's JSON responses.

 An `ExampleTest.php` file is provided in the `tests` directory.
-After installing a new Lumen application, simply run `phpunit` on the command line to run your tests.
+Simply run `phpunit` on the command line to run your tests.

 ### Test Environment